 Tracker Mortgage Examination

-Haven is conducting a comprehensive review of customer mortgage accounts with regard to certain types of interest rates such as trackers.
-The review is part of an industry wide investigation, required by the Central Bank of Ireland.
+Haven have concluded a comprehensive review of customer mortgage accounts with regard to tracker rates.
+The review was part of an industry wide investigation, required by the Central Bank of Ireland.

-These steps are in line with the principles outlined by the Central Bank and key aspects of our work are being reviewed by an independent third party, KPMG.
+These steps were taken in line with the principles outlined by the Central Bank, and key aspects of our work were reviewed by an independent third party, KPMG.